teamtnt/laravel-scout-tntsearch-driver/README.md

 `php artisan scout:import App\\Post`

-If you have a lot of records and want to speed it up you can run:
+If you have a lot of records and want to speed it up you can run (note that with this you can no longer use model-relations in your `toSearchableArray()`):

 `php artisan tntsearch:import App\\Post`